swiftlang/swift-evolution/proposals/NNNN-atomics.md

 ### Default Orderings

-We considered providing defaulting all atomic operations throughout the `Atomics` module to sequentially consistent ordering.
+We considered defaulting all atomic operations throughout the `Atomics` module to sequentially consistent ordering.
 While we concede that doing so would make atomics slightly more approachable, implicit ordering values tend to interfere with highly performance-sensitive use cases of atomics (which is *most* use cases of atomics).
 Sequential consistency tends to be relatively rarely used in these contexts, and implicitly defaulting to it would allow accidental use to easily slip through code review.

 Users who wish for default orderings are welcome to define their own overloads for atomic operations: